Actually, he’s not ghosting you (6 Signs)

 Unfortunately, when technology has made it a lot easier to seek, initiate, and make connections with others, it has also made it a lot easier to throw them away, pretend they don’t exist and move on to the next without having to consider or regard the other person’s feelings.

-With that said, I find the term ghosting *in dating* has become a default label replacement for passive disinterest or rejection, and is being misused as a way to avoid our own personal triggers; all of which are detrimental to dating health.
+With that said, I find the term ghosting, in dating, has become a default label replacement for passive disinterest or rejection, and is being misused as a way to avoid dealing with our personal triggers; all of which are detrimental to dating health.
 So listen up, because if you’re dating someone they may not actually be ghosting you.

 **The perspective, personal experience, and opinions throughout this post are solely my own.